-Innovative approaches to answering difficult research problems.
+Innovative approaches to research problems.
 Award-winning teaching.
 Cutting-edge product on the App Store.

 Inherent Games’ first app, now available on the App Store, is the result of funding from the National Science Foundation.